tackulmine/ggl-test-sep-2021/README.md

 - type `php artisan serve`
 - open a browser and type the address `localhost:8000`
 - please login with username: `admin@admin.com` and password: `password`
+- please use sidebar menu links to access the features